netsym/primogeni/README.md

    1. OS image: NORTHWESTERN
       * For the same manager, you can use id=urn:publicid:IDN+instageni.northwestern.edu+image+ch-geni-net:primov3instanorthwestern
       * For other managers, you can use url=https://www.instageni.northwestern.edu/image_metadata.php?uuid=b550f7d0-49fd-11e4-8c68-000000000000
-      * Comments: Operational Image.
+      * Comments: Tested Operational.
    2. OS IMAGE complete instageni site: CLEMSON
       * For the same manager, you can use id=urn:publicid:IDN+instageni.clemson.edu+image+ch-geni-net:primov32instaclemson
-      * For other managers, you can use url=
-      * Comments: Working Image
+      * Comments: Tested Operational.
    3. OS IMAGE complete instageni site: KU.GPENI.NET
       * For the same manager, you can use id=urn:publicid:IDN+instageni.ku.gpeni.net+image+ch-geni-net:primov31instclemson
       * For other managers, you can use url=https://www.instageni.ku.gpeni.net/image_metadata.php?uuid=37ea9fda-49ef-11e4-8f68-000000000000
-   4. OS IMAGE complete instageni site: KU.GPENI.NET
+   4. OS IMAGE complete instageni site: Gatech
       * For the same manager, you can use id=urn:publicid:IDN+instageni.ku.gpeni.net+image+ch-geni-net:primov3instaclemson
       * For other managers, you can use url=https://www.instageni.ku.gpeni.net/image_metadata.php?uuid=d01d7d72-49dc-11e4-8f68-000000000000
-      * Comments: Working image.
+      * Comments: Tested Operational.

 3. For: Protogeni
     1. Emulab.net
-       * Image 1
-    2. Uky protogeni
        * Image 1